-Actor network representation for representing the policy, specified as an rlLayerRepresentation object created using rlRepresentation.
+Actor network representation for representing the policy, specified as either an rlLayerRepresentation or rlDLNetworkRepresentation object created using rlRepresentation.
 For more information on creating actor representations, see "Create Policy and Value Function Representations".

-Critic network representation for estimating the state-value function, specified as an rlLayerRepresentation object created using rlRepresentation.
+Critic network representation for estimating the state-value function, specified as an either an rlLayerRepresentation or rlDLNetworkRepresentation object created using rlRepresentation.
 For more information on creating critic representations, see "Create Policy and Value Function Representations".

-opt - Agent options rlACAgentOptions object
+rlACAgentOptions object